 Precision Laser Cutting, Built for Industrial Demands

-What is Precision Laser Cutting?
+What is Fiber Laser Cutting?

 Precision Laser Cutting is a manufacturing process that uses a highly focused laser beam to cut materials with exceptional accuracy, speed, and clean, high-quality edges.
-It’s often used for metails like stainless steel and aluminum, but can also be applied to plastics, composites, and other materials.
+It’s often used for metals like stainless steel and aluminum, but can also be applied to plastics, composites, and other materials.

-Key Features of Precision Laser Cutting
+Key Features of Fiber Laser Cutting

 Tight Tolerances

-Achieves very small deviations from specified dimensions, often as precise as .0005 inches or better
+Achieves very small deviations from specified dimensions, often as precise as .0005 inches or better.

 Clean Edges

-Produces burr-free, smooth cuts that often need little or no post-processing
+Produces burr-free, smooth cuts that often need little or no post-processing.

 Non-Contact Process

-The laser doesn’t physically touch the material, reducing the risk of mechanical distortion or contamination
+The laser doesn’t physically touch the material, reducing the risk of mechanical distortion or contamination.

 High Speed and Efficiency